Narayana Murthy Success Story: The Man Behind Infosys

 In 2004, Infosys achieved a stunning 33% increase in annual revenues, reaching $1.06 billion despite a global IT industry downturn.
 However, the company faced criticism in the United States due to concerns about job losses from offshoring.

-In the subsequent years, Infosys saw a huge growth curve earning many accolades to its name like being enlisted at number 3 in the Forbes World’s Best Regarded Companies in 2019.
+In the subsequent years, Infosys saw a huge growth curve, earning many accolades to its name, like being listed at number 3 in the Forbes World’s Best Regarded Companies in 2019.

 In 2023, Infosys was recognized as one of the world’s most Ethical companies (2023) for the 3rd consecutive year by Ethisphere.